 Planning your garden means having the right mix of ornamental shrubs, trees, and flowers and – should you wish – a fruit and vegetable patch too.
 This article is about a famous and beautiful ornamental tree that grows well in the United States.
-It’s the Japanese stewartia and is one of the most popular garden trees grown for its attractive looks.
+It’s the Japanese stewartia, one of the most popular garden trees grown for its attractive looks.
 What should you know about the stewartia tree?
 Let’s begin!

 Where Does the Stewartia Tree Originate?